vineetred/JavaDungeon/README.md

 * While there is a threshold for the number of caves that can get treasure, we don't enforce any such invariants when dealing with the type of treasure itself.
 It is possible that a certain dungeon is populated with the same type of treasure through its caves.
+* One can only move by clicking on the maze that is adjacent to the current position only.
+All other mouse clicks are disregarded.
 * There is no upper limit on the amount of loot a player can carry.
-* We assume that once dead, an Otyugh _cannot_ contribute to the smell within the caves.
+* We assume that once dead, an Otyughs/Thieves _cannot_ contribute to the smell within the caves.
 * Testing is done using a deterministic seed.
 We assume that it would work as expected when the seed is not specified anymore.
 However, this is not true for the example runs as they are done fully random.
 * We assume only one player can exist in a dungeon at any given time.